Control your home with Siri on HomePod

 Control a single accessory: Say a command using the name you gave the accessory in the Home app.
 For example, say “Hey Siri, turn on the outdoor light”.

 Check accessory status: Say something like “Hey Siri, is the outdoor light on?”

 Control accessories in a room: Say, for example, “Hey Siri, turn off the lights in here” to control the accessories that are in the same room as HomePod.
 Say something like “Hey Siri, turn off the lights in the bedroom” to specify another location.

 Check the status of a security accessory: You can use HomePod to lock or check the status of door locks and other HomeKit security accessories.
 Say something like “Hey Siri, is the front door locked?”
 To unlock security accessories, you must use your iOS or iPadOS device because unlocking requires authentication using Face ID, Touch ID or a passcode.

 Activate a scene: Set up scenes in the Home app to control a number of accessories all at once.
 After a scene is defined, refer to it by name.
-For example, say “Hey Siri, good night” to run a scene named “good night” that turns off your lights, sets the thermostat and draws the window shades.
+For example, say “Hey Siri, good night” to run a scene named “good night” that turns off your lights, sets the thermostat and shuts the blinds.